 Hello, and welcome to GYGO!
-I’m Joey, your local level 60 red mage, and I’m still on the Final Fantasy XIV train.
+I’m Kael, your local level 60 red mage, and I’m still on the Final Fantasy XIV train.
 I’ve also taken up swimming and indoor strength training, and my life is now just bouncing between those three things in random orders.
 I’m gonna be honest, I’m not hating it as a new way of being.
 I’m an expert MMO culinarian now and can reach my arms behind my back farther than I ever thought possible.

 Anyway, enough humble bragging about my stretchy ligaments, on to the news!